Seelengrab/Supposition.jl/docs/src/Examples/basic.md

     to check the datatype and its functions for.

 We've still got three more properties to test, taking two or three arguments each.
-Since these properties are fairly universal, we can also write them out like so:
+Since these properties are fairly universal, we can also write them out like so, passing a function of interest:

 ```@example example_add; output = false
 associative(f, a, b, c) = f(f(a,b), c) == f(a, f(b,c))